partylikeits1983/miden-examples/book/src/miden_node_setup_tutorial.md

 rm -rf node/storage/blocks
 ```

-To specify which miden node you are using, you can specify the miden node endpoint in the `miden-client.toml` file.
+To specify which miden node you are using with the examples in the rust-client, you can specify the miden node endpoint in the `miden-client.toml` file.